 You're here: MiBSAR's home page :: SAR operations land navigation resource index page :: UTM coordinate system page

-Thanks in advance for reporting any errors, inaccuracies, or missing information in this primer to the author.
+Thanks in advance for reporting any errors, inaccuracies, or missing information in this book to the author.

 Global coverage of the Universal Transverse Mercator (UTM)